emil-ke/.dotfiles/README.md

 # .dotfiles

-I use arch linux and the install.sh script will only work for arch or arch-based systems since it utilizes pacman (archs package manager)
+the install.sh script will only work for arch or arch-based systems since it utilizes pacman (archs package manager)

 ## Install